childmindresearch/ctk-markdown-to-sql/templates/diagnoses.md

 303.9/F10.20 Alcohol use disorder, Severe
 ## Neurocognitive Delay due to TBI
-331.83/G31.84 Mild Neurocognitive disorder due to traumatic brain injury DSM Terms
+331.83/G31.84 Mild Neurocognitive disorder due to traumatic brain injury
-# Terms and Specifiers
-1. Confirmed: Full criteria for a diagnosis are met and HBN is assigning the diagnosis to the participant.
-HBN's evaluation protocols are sufficient in making the diagnosis.   ?No extra specifier needed
-2. Presumptive: Full criteria are likely met based on our evaluation and history of impairment, though HBN is unable to confirm the diagnosis due to a limitation in our evaluation protocol.
-The disorder would be able to be confirmed following intervention without the need for additional testing.
-3. Requires Confirmation: Full criteria are likely met based on our evaluation and history of impairment, though HBN is unable to confirm the diagnosis due to a limitation in our evaluation protocol.
-Additionally, there is less evidence from our evaluation AND historic impairment and so less certainty than Presumptive.
-The disorder would require further testing in order to confirm the diagnosis. ?
-4. Rule-out: Symptoms of a disorder are not clearly defined within one diagnostic criteria and/or are similar or overlap with other presenting disorders. e.g., inattention in the context of an untreated learning disorder/ anxiety disorder.
-Recommendation would be to treat anxiety/add learning support , then further evaluate for ADHD
-OR
-Insufficient information in the HBN evaluation to make a diagnosis (or to say that the child definitively does not have a diagnosis), but concerns or vulnerabilities were evident that should be further evaluated /monitored e.g., concerns from parent about writing in educational history and behavior obs that child struggles with all writing tasks; rule-out SLD, with impairment in written expression?
-5. Past: Full criteria for a disorder were reported during Mental Health Interview, though symptoms are reported to be no longer present for the past 2 months.
-6. In Partial remission: Full criteria for a Major Depressive Disorder was reported during Mental Health Interview in the past.
-Currently there are still some symptoms of depression, but not enough to meet criteria for MDD.
-Can only be used as specified in the DSM
-7. By History: A diagnosis of a disorder was reported during the HBN evaluation, though HBN is unable to confirm this diagnosis, either because the diagnosis is not fully assessed by HBN OR there was insufficient evidence on the HBN evaluation to confirm the previous diagnosis ? e.g., SLD, with impairment in written expression- not assessed?, Autism- not enough symptoms reported by parent and behavioral observations were inconsistent with autism.
-8. Single Episode vs. Recurrent episodes of a Major Depressive episode
-a.
-Count as recurrent episodes if there is a 2 month period with full remission of symptoms
-b.
-If there is only partial remission of symptoms for any period within the course of the depression, count as part of one episode
-c.
-If full remission of symptoms was less than 2 months, count as one episode
-d.
-Anchor symptom count when depression is most severe

-[CS1]Past tense language, edit accordingly
-[CS2]If applicable
-[CS3]Pick 1 specifier
-[JA4]Specific case example modify as needed
-[CS5]If applicable.
-Note: Selective Mutism cannot be dxed if exclusively w/in context of Autism Spectrum Disorder [CS6]If applicable
-[MD7]Edit accordingly
-[MD8]Edit accordingly
-[CS9]For ADHD
-[AR10]Code varies depending on substance/medication type and whether a substance use disorder is present [CS11]Specify if:
-With limited prosocial emotions = must have at least two of the following characteristics, present persistently for at least the past 12 months across multiple contexts: Lack of remorse or guilt, Callous lack of empathy, Unconcerned about performance, Shallow or deficient affect

-Specify severity:
-Mild
-Moderate
-Severe
-[CS12]Will determine onset:
-Prior to 10 = Childhood-onset
-Age 10+ = Adolescent-onset
-Unclear = Unspecified-onset
-[CS13]Will determine specifier of:
-Nocturnal only
-Diurnal only
-Nocturnal and diurnal
-[CS14]Will determine specifier of:
-With constipation and overflow incontinence
-Without constipation and overflow incontinence
-If applicable[AR15]
-[CS16]If applicable
-[RN17]Insert any associated challenges or vulnerabilities mentioned for this child, eg social difficulties [MA18]Include any additional endorsed sxs/bxs that are appropriate [CS19]Onset needs to be before age 10.
-Note: First time dx cannot be before age 6 or after age 18.
-[CS20]If applicable (currently engaging in tx) [CS21]Will determine specifier:
-With good or fair insight
-With poor insight
-With absent insight/delusional beliefs

-[CS22]Will determine severity:
-1 setting = Mild
-2 settings = Moderate
-3 settings = Severe
-[CS23]If applicable
-[JA24]If applicable
-[JA25]If applicable
-[CS26]If applicable
-[CS27]Effectiveness of medication, if applicable [AR28]2-3 symptoms
-[AR29]4-5 symptoms
-[AR30]6 or more symptoms
-[CS31]Will determine specifier:
-With motor tics only
-With vocal tics only
-[AR32]Add specifier(s), if applicable:
-With dissociative symptoms
-With delayed expression
-[MA33]Edit as necessary
-[CS34]If applicable